 Of her role at Heritage Financial Strategies, Danielle loves working directly with clients opening accounts, processing requests for money, address changes, and a host of other duties.

 A California native, Danielle moved to Prescott, Arizona as a teenager, and later worked in the area as a Registered Nurse.
 While she loved her work, it became overwhelming, and she realized she needed to make a change.
 She moved to Phoenix and took what she thought would be a temporary job in financial services.
 She soon realized what she loved about nursing was communicating and helping people and the opportunity to think outside the box, all of which she is able to do in financial services.

 Danielle is a self-proclaimed adrenaline junkie.
 She says that while the Arizona landscape is beautiful and she loved one-day adventures, you will “never ever” find her hiking.
 Danielle prefers dirt biking, snowboarding, and white water rafting.
-Number one on her bucket list this year is to go skydiving, which she plans to do with her boyfriend when he returns from serving in the military overseas.
+Number one on her bucket list this year is to go skydiving.
 She’d also like to drive a racecar, so if you know anyone who can make that happen, let her know.

 When Danielle isn’t on an adventure, you can find her sipping wine or coffee at locally owned establishments like Postinos and Bergies.
 She looks forward to staycations, especially relaxing poolside and getting away from home for a night or two.
 Danielle is happiest surrounded by friends and family, especially her son.
 They enjoy playing games, watching movies, and doing puzzles.